Mugshot, fingerprints, handcuffs? The process for indicting Donald Trump

 When will it happen?

-The grand jury’s proceedings were called off on Wednesday 22 March, likely delaying any eventual indictment.
+While Mr Trump predicted that he would be arrested on Tuesday 21 March, the day came and went with no indictment.
+The grand jury’s proceedings were then called off on Wednesday 22 March and pushed back the following day, delaying any eventual indictment.

 Join our commenting forum